-The $K_V 1.1$ model from (Ranjan et al., 2019) is based on expression of only $K_V 1.1$ in CHO cells 237 and represents the biophysical properties of $K_V1.1$ homotetramers and not heteromers.
-Thus the 238 KV1.1 model used here neglects the complex reality of these channels in vivo including their expression as heteromers and the altered biophyiscal properties of these heteromers (Coleman et al., 240 1999; Isacoff et al., 1990; Rettig et al., 1994; Roeper et al., 1998; Ruppersberg et al., 1990; Wang 241 et al., 1999).
-Furthermore, dynamic modulation of KV1.1 channels, although physiologically relevant, is neglected here.
-For example, $K_V\beta 2$ plays a role in $K_V1$ channel trafficking and cell 243 membrane expression (Campomanes et al., 2002; Manganas et al., 2001; Shi et al., 2016) and 244 KV1.1 phosphorylation increases cell membrane KV1.1 (Jonas and Kaczmarek, 1996).
-It should 245 be noted that the discrete classification of potassium currents into delayed rectifier and A-type is 246 likely not biological, but rather highlights the characteristics of a spectrum of potassium channel 247 inactivation that arises in part due to additional factors such as heteromer composition (Glasscock, 248 2019; Stühmer et al., 1989), non-pore forming subunits (e.g. KVβ subunits) (Rettig et al., 1994; Xu and Li, 1997), and temperature (Ranjan et al., 2019) modulating channel properties.
-250 Additionally, the single-compartment model does not take into consideration differential effects on 251 neuronal compartments (i.e. axon, soma, dendrites), possible different spatial cellular distribution 252 of channel expression across and within these neuronal compartments or across CNS regions nor does it consider different channel types (e.g NaV1.1 vs NaV1.8).
-More realistic models would consist of multiple compartments, take more currents into account and take the spatial distribution of channels into account, however these models are more computationally expensive, require current specific models and knowledge of the distribution of conductances across the cell.
-Despite these limitations, each of the models can reproduce physiological firing behaviour of the neurons they represent (Alexander et al., 2019; Otsuka et al., 2004; Pospischil et al., 2008) and capture key aspects of the dynamics of these cell types.
-The firing characterization was performed on adapted firing and as such currents that cause adaptation are neglected in our analysis.
+The K_V1.1 model from (Ranjan et al., 2019) is based on expression of only K_V1.1 in CHO cells 196 and represents the biophysical properties of K_V1.1 homotetramers and not heteromers.
+Thus the 197 K_V1.1 model used here neglects the complex reality of these channels in vivo including their ex-198 pression as heteromers and the altered biophyiscal properties of these heteromers (Coleman et al., 199 1999; Isacoff et al., 1990; Rettig et al., 1994; Roeper et al., 1998; Ruppersberg et al., 1990; Wang 200 et al., 1999).
+Furthermore, dynamic modulation of K_V1.1 channels, although physiologically rel-201 evant, is neglected here.
+For example, $K_V\beta 2$ plays a role in K_V1 channel trafficking and cell 202 membrane expression (Campomanes et al., 2002; Manganas et al., 2001; Shi et al., 2016) and 203 K_V1.1 phosphorylation increases cell membrane K_V1.1 (Jonas and Kaczmarek, 1996).
+It should 204 be noted that the discrete classification of potassium currents into delayed rectifier and A-type is 205 likely not biological, but rather highlights the characteristics of a spectrum of potassium channel 206 inactivation that arises in part due to additional factors such as heteromer composition (Glasscock, 207 2019; Stühmer et al., 1989), non-pore forming subunits (e.g. $K_V\beta$ subunits) (Rettig et al., 1994; 208 Xu and Li, 1997), and temperature (Ranjan et al., 2019) modulating channel properties.
+209 Additionally, the single-compartment model does not take into consideration differential effects 210 on neuronal compartments (i.e. axon, soma, dendrites), possible different spatial cellular distribu-211 tion of channel expression across and within these neuronal compartments or across CNS regions nor does it consider different channel types (e.g Na_V1.1 vs Na_V1.8).
+More realistic models would 213 consist of multiple compartments, take more currents into account and take the spatial distribution 214 of channels into account, however these models are more computationally expensive, require current specific models and knowledge of the distribution of conductances across the cell.
+Despite 216 these limitations, each of the models can reproduce physiological firing behaviour of the neurons they represent (Alexander et al., 2019; Otsuka et al., 2004; Pospischil et al., 2008) and capture key aspects of the dynamics of these cell types.

-262 Current Environments Determine the Effect of Ion Channel Mutations
+Current Environments Determine the Effect of Ion Channel Mutations